cryptoandcoffee/akashos/README.md

 3. Start the VM
 4. Reboot when install completed and detach the ISO.
 6. Login with default username and password, follow the on-screen instructions.
+7. Once the system has rebooted, goto the Control Panel address.
+8. Update the provider attributes with the recommended values and click Save.
+9. Click STOP next to Provider.
+10. Click Re-Deploy Provider Button.
+11. Send at least 5 AKT to the new wallet address to start the provider.

 ## Bare Metal Datacenter with IPMI/ISO Support